 Termination of employment can be either voluntary or involuntary.
 A voluntary termination of employment occurs when an employee submits a written or verbal notice of resignation, including intent to retire, to his or her supervisor or when an employee is absent from work for three consecutive workdays and fails to contact his or her supervisor (job abandonment).
 An involuntary termination of employment, including a layoff, is a management-initiated dismissal with or without cause.

 Voluntary separations will be reviewed by the immediate supervisor and processed through the Office of Human Resources.
 Involuntary separations will be approved by the Office of Human Resources.

-Involuntary or voluntary separation from one position may or may not preclude an employee from continuing in a supplemental, contract or faculty position within the university subject to the approval of the Associate Vice President of Human Resources.
+Voluntary or involuntary separation from one position may or may not preclude an employee from continuing in a supplemental, contract or faculty position within the university subject to the approval of the Office of Human Resources.

-Write a letter of resignation stating fully the reasons for leaving and turn in the resignation letter to your supervisor.
-This resignation should be turned in at least two weeks in advance of your leaving.
-This courtesy of advance notice will allow your supervisor time to adjust working schedules and attempt to secure a replacement.
+Write a letter of resignation stating the reason for leaving and turn in the resignation letter to your supervisor.
+The resignation should be submitted at least two weeks in advance of the last day of employment.
+This courtesy of advance notice allows the supervisor time to adjust working schedules and attempt to secure a replacement.
+Failure to submit and execute a written notice at least two weeks in advance can impact final compensation payout.
 Final pay checks will be available on the next scheduled payday.
-You may request an exit interview at the Office of Human Resources (321) 674-8100 so your reaction to university policies and practices, as well as any phase of your job that may lead to improvements, will be known.
+You may request an exit interview at the Office of Human Resources (321) 674-8100.

-Resigning employees may be paid for available vacation providing the employee completed six months of continuous service and provided adequate notice (a minimum of ten working days).
-Continuation of health, dental or vision coverage is discussed in the COBRA/HIPAA section.
+Upon resignation from the university, an employee may be paid a portion or all of his/her vacation leave balance, providing the employee completed six months of continuous service and provided adequate notice (a minimum of ten working days).
+See the Vacation policy for specific details.